 European Studies Center Study Abroad Scholarship

-This scholarship is for students who will be participating in a University of Pittsburgh (“Pitt in…”) program, during the spring, summer and fall terms of 2020.
+This scholarship is for students who will be participating in a University of Pittsburgh (“Pitt in…”) program, during the spring, summer or fall terms.
 To be eligible, students must be enrolled in one of the ESC’s certificate programs, or the Related Concentration in European and Eurasian Studies.
 This scholarship has a rolling application deadline, and additional info can be found by clicking the application link.

 Harris N. Miller and Deborah A. Kahn Study Abroad in Europe Award